Home

 Veterans Park features two historical monuments - one to the late President John F. Kennedy, the other to veterans of the Korean War.

-The beach itself is somewhat "shelly", wonderful for kids with buckets and anyone who collects shells for jewelry or crafts projects.
+The beach itself is somewhat "shelly", wonderful for kids with buckets and anyone who collects seashells for jewelry or crafts projects.

 • Body of Water: Nantucket Sound (Lewis Bay)

-• Crowd Factor: Moderately busy.
+• Crowd Factor: Moderately busy

 • Location: 480 Ocean Street in Hyannis